HappyMessage/base-drafts/draft-ietf-quic-http.md

 MUST include a HAS_BODY frame.
-If a data stream is received that references a stream of a different type, the referenced stream does not include a HAS_BODY frame, or another data stream already references the identified steam, then the connection MUST be terminated with a HTTP_UNMATCHED_BODY error.
+If a data stream is received that references a stream of a different type, the referenced stream does not include a HAS_BODY frame, or another data stream already references the identified steam, then the connection MUST be terminated with a HTTP_UNMATCHED_DATA error.
 Note that due to reordering of packets, the referenced stream or HAS_BODY frame might not have been received when the data stream is opened.